 Steve hunts as much as he can during quail season, and travels the country with his 14 pointers.

-Dr. Dale Rollins is a native of Hollis, Oklahoma.
-He earned his BS from Southwestern Oklahoma State University, his MS Degree from Oklahoma State University (studying bobwhite and scaled quail in his home county), and his PhD from Texas Tech University.
-Dr. Rollins served as Professor and Extension Wildlife Specialist for Texas AgriLife Extension in San Angelo from 1987-2013.
-He also held a 25% research appointment with AgriLife Research and the Department of Wildlife & Fisheries Sciences at Texas A&M University.
-Dr. Rollins retired from Texas Agrilife Extension Service in August 2013, but then returned (half-time) as the Program Coordinator for Texas A&M’s “Reversing the Quail Decline” initiative.
-Dr. Rollins also founded the Texas Brigades program in 1992 and has taught a dozen sessions of QuailMasters, an annual 12-day course on quail and quail habitat held at various locations across the state.
-Dr. Rollins is also a member of TPWD’s Upland Game Bird Advisory Committee.
+Dr. Rollins retired from Texas Agrilife Extension Service in August 2013, but returned as the Program Coordinator for Texas A&M’s “Reversing the Quail Decline” initiative.
+He also founded the Texas Brigades program in 1992 and has taught a dozen sessions of QuailMasters, an annual 12-day course on quail and quail habitat held at various locations across the state.

 After a 15-year career as a litigator and general counsel, Phil joined RPQRF as Director of Development in 2017.
 He cites his longtime involvement with various conservation groups as a catalyst for his career change.
 Phil serves on the Advisory Council of the Dallas Chapter of Texas Parks & Wildlife Foundation’s “Stewards of the Wild” program, which engages young professionals across the state to stay informed on conservation issues, spend time outdoors and protect the wild places and things of Texas.
 Phil is a member of Texas Parks & Wildlife Foundation’s Board Fellows program, serves on the board of directors for the Modern Huntsman Foundation and is a member of TPWD’s Upland Game Bird Advisory Committee, as well.